Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 2. Select the branch where your database resides.

-4. On the Create Compute Endpoint dialog, select Read-only as the Compute type.
+4. On the Add new compute dialog, select Read replica as the Compute type.

-5. Specify the Compute size options.
+5. Specify the Compute size settings options.
 You can configure a Fixed Size compute with a specific amount of vCPU and RAM (the default) or enable autoscaling by configuring a minimum and maximum compute size.
-You can also configure the Suspend compute after a period of inactivity setting, which is the amount of idle time after which your read-only compute is automatically suspended.
+You can also configure the Suspend compute after inactivity setting, which is the amount of idle time after which your read replica compute is automatically suspended.
 The default setting is 5 minutes.

 note